midgetspy/Sick-Beard/readme.md

 ## Bugs

-If you find a bug please report it or it'll never get fixed.
-Verify that it hasn't [already been submitted][googleissues] and then [log a new bug][googlenewissue].
-Be sure to provide as much information as possible.
+If you find a bug please report here on Github [githubissue].
+Verify that it hasn't already been submitted and then [log a new bug].
+Be sure to provide a sickbeard log in debug mode where is the error evidence or it'll never get fixed.
 [cherrypy]: http://www.cherrypy.org
 [cheetah]: http://www.cheetahtemplate.org/
 [simplejson]: http://code.google.com/p/simplejson/